baughmann/tikara/README.md

 - Custom parser and detector support
 - Comprehensive metadata extraction
 - Ships with embedded Tika JAR: works in air-gapped networks.
 No need to manage libraries.
+- Opinionated Pydantic wrapper over Tika's metadata model, with access to the raw metadata.

 ## 📦 Supported Formats